stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

   Sherman, with the sailors Gunnarsson and Larsen, took off at 7:30; and reported a quiet flight from several points on the wing.
 They arrived at our base at midnight, and all hands at once discussed the next move.
-It was risky business sailing over the antarctic in a single a&euml;roplane without any line of bases, but no one drew back from what seemed like the plainest necessity.
-We turned in at two o&rsquo;clock for a brief rest after some preliminary loading of the plane, but were up again in four hours to finish the loading and packing.
+It was risky business sailing over the antarctic in a single aëroplane without any line of bases, but no one drew back from what seemed like the plainest necessity.
+We turned in at two o'clock for a brief rest after some preliminary loading of the plane, but were up again in four hours to finish the loading and packing.

-  At 7:15 A.M., January 25th, we started flying northwestward under McTighe&rsquo;s
-pilotage with ten men, seven dogs, a sledge, a fuel and food supply, and other items including the plane&rsquo;s wireless outfit.
+  At 7:15 A.M., January 25th, we started flying northwestward under McTighe's pilotage with ten men, seven dogs, a sledge, a fuel and food supply, and other items including the plane's wireless outfit.
 The atmosphere was clear, fairly quiet, and relatively mild in temperature; and we anticipated very little trouble in reaching the latitude and longitude designated by Lake as the site of his camp.
 Our apprehensions were over what we might find, or fail to find, at the end of our journey; for silence continued to answer all calls despatched